Quabbin Quills

 Creating a Design System for Visual Consistency

-Before designing the high-fidelity wireframes, I decided to create a design system to ensure visual consistency.
-The design system would also offer UI specs and documentations for Developers and Designers in the future.
+Before designing the high-fidelity wireframes, I created a design system to ensure visual consistency.
+The design system would also provide UI specifications and documentation for future developers and designers.
+To build it, I first established Quabbin Quills' branding.

 Branding

-The client wanted a rebrand of their website that embodied the essence of the Quabbin Reservoir in Massachusetts and has an scholarly image.
+The client wanted a rebrand of their website that embodied the essence of the Quabbin Reservoir in Massachusetts.
 I made the following design decisions:

-Heading fonts as a serif typeface to give a classy feel.
+Heading fonts as a serif typeface to give a scholar feel.

 Body fonts as a sans serif typeface for readability.